 Managing violent, angry, or non-compliant offenders is a challenging yet necessary function of a correctional staff.
 Initial and ongoing staff training, combined with safe work practices, safety equipment and sound problem solving skills allows us to manage the offenders safely, minimizing the risks of staff and inmate injury.
-Whenever possible, s.15 necessary, it is important that appropriate safety precautions be taken and that the decision to intervene is a defendable one in the event that it results in a review.
+Whenever possible, direct unplanned confrontations with violent or aggressive offenders should be avoided.
+When intervention is necessary, it is important that appropriate safety precautions be taken and that the decision to intervene is a defendable one in the event that it results in a review.